Animal Welfare Matters: proposals for a New Zealand Animal Welfare Strategy and amendments to the Animal Welfare Act

 Once they are in place, the regulations will be backed by a range of enforcement tools, including instant fines.

 The Bill also directly increases protections for New Zealand’s wild animals, animals being exported to other countries, and animals used in research, testing and teaching.
-An overview of the changes that the Bill makes to the Act can be found here (109 KB).
+Read an overview of the changes that the Bill makes to the Act (81 KB).

 The passage into law